smartin015/makerhouse_network/README.md

 You should be able to SSH into it with username and password `ubuntu`.

+While we're inside, run `passwd` to change away from the default password.

 Run `sudo shutdown now` (sudo password is `ubuntu`) and remove power once its led stops blinking.

 ### Clone to other pi's